shimaore/red-rings-axon/backend.coffee.md

       (sources) ->

-Messages from the bus to the client.
+Messages from the bus to the clients.

         sources
         .continueWith ->
           pub.close()
           most.empty()
-        .filter (msg) -> msg.key?
+        .filter has_key

+Note: filtering for `SUBSCRIBE` is an early optimization that might be removed.
+Client code should not rely on it (and should still dispatch based on the operation).

+        .filter operation SUBSCRIBE
         .forEach (msg) ->
           pub.send msg